David vs Goliath; Ali vs Fraser; Batman vs Superman…mate vs matcha tea.

 The clash of the TEAtans ends with matcha on top, simply due to its massive catechin count and its proven benefits.
 That, and we just prefer the taste and ease of preparing it.

 You can’t go wrong with either, though!
-If you’re looking for take your mental acuity to the next level along with the other health benefits mentioned here, make sure to take a look at our matcha supplement - MatchaMax.
+If you’re looking for take your mental acuity to the next level along with the other health benefits mentioned here, make sure to take a look at our matcha capsules - MatchaMax.